Alessio2704/monte-carlo-simulator/README.md

 ```

 **Step 2: Create the C++ Implementation (`.cpp`)**
 Implement the function's logic and its local registration function.
-The build system will find this file automatically.
+The build system will also find this file automatically.

-*File: `engine/src/engine/functions/financial/NewFunction.cpp`*
+_File: `engine/src/engine/functions/financial/NewFunction.cpp`_

 ```cpp
 #include "include/engine/functions/financial/NewFunction.h"